j3h0d/j3h0d/README.md

 ![header](https://capsule-render.vercel.app/api?type=venom&height=200&text=Hello%20There!&fontSize=70&color=0:1a1a1a,100:000000&fontColor=00ff00&stroke=005500)

 Welcome to my GitHub.
 I'm a Computer Science Engineering student at **KTH Royal Institute of Technology** in Stockholm.
-Passionate about building secure systems, full-stack architecture, and exploring the intersection of software engineering and cybersecurity.
+Passionate about building secure systems and exploring the intersection of software engineering and cybersecurity.

 ### What I'm Doing